WMD-group/phononDB/README.md

 The phonon data are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) unless otherwise specified on the webpage for that particular phonon calculation.

 The phonon database has been web scraped and made available for simple querying for in-depth study.
-The scripts have only been tested on MacOS, but should work on Linux too.
+The scripts have only been tested on MacOS and RHEL, but should work on other Linux distributions too.

 # Setup